-Based on the above, plant should be reduced by \$12,251 for water and \$9,814 for wastewater.
-Corresponding adjustments should be made to increase accumulated depreciation by \$5,012 for water and \$4,147 for wastewater and to decrease depreciation expense by \$1,562 for water and \$1,262 for wastewater.
-O&M expenses should be decreased by \$2,623 for water and \$2,189 for wastewater.
-In addition, consistent with the Commission's previous decisions, Pennbrooke should be authorized to create a regulatory asset or liability for costs associated with the Phoenix Project, and to accrue interest on the regulatory asset or liability at the 30-day commercial paper rate until the establishment of rates in Pennbrooke's next rate proceeding.
-Furthermore, the regulatory asset or liability should be amortized over four years.
+Based on the above, plant shall be reduced by \$12,251 for water and \$9,814 for wastewater.
+Corresponding adjustments shall be made to increase accumulated depreciation by \$5,012 for water and \$4,147 for wastewater and to decrease depreciation expense by \$1,562 for water and \$1,262 for wastewater.
+O&M expenses shall be decreased by \$2,623 for water and \$2,189 for wastewater.
+In addition, consistent with the our previous decisions, Pennbrooke shall be authorized to create a regulatory asset or liability for costs associated with the Phoenix Project, and to accrue interest on the regulatory asset or liability at the 30-day commercial paper rate until the establishment of rates in Pennbrooke's next rate proceeding.
+Furthermore, the regulatory asset or liability shall be amortized over four years.